-III.
-APPLICATION PROCESS
+II.
+APPLICATION

-- A. Foundation staff welcomes the opportunity to discuss the feasibility and appropriateness of requests and to assist organizations throughout the application process. - B. The completed application must be submitted online by the annual due date of April 15th.
-If April 15 falls on a Saturday or a Sunday, applications will be due the following Monday. - C. Upon submittal, all application materials immediately become property of the Episcopal Foundation of Dallas.
+- A. Foundation staff welcomes the opportunity to discuss the feasibility and appropriateness of requests and to assist organizations throughout the application process. - B. The completed application must be submitted online by the annual due date.
+If the annual due date falls on a Saturday or a Sunday, applications will be due the following Monday. - C. Upon submittal, all application materials immediately become property of the Episcopal Foundation of Dallas. - D. The Foundation reserves the right to request further information from an applicant or to conduct a site visit. - E. Grant requests will be processed by Foundation staff.
+All complete, qualifying applications will be reviewed by the Foundation's Grants Committee, who will make funding recommendations to the full Board of Trustees.